How much does it cost to participate and is it tax deductible?

 I am no longer able to participate, can I arrange a refund?

+Unfortunately, registration fees cannot be refunded as per the Trek Terms & Conditions as agreed to during the registration process.
 Please check our rules and refund page for further information.

 Where does the fundraising money go?